Skip to main content

 Tips & Advice

-Dress modestly and remove shoes before entering the temple premises - shoe storage facilities are available
+Dress modestly - shoulders and knees should be covered, and you'll need to remove shoes before entering the main temple

 Tours & Activities at ISKCON Temple Bangalore